Shaaali/identity-apps/docs/guides/applications/README.md

 When you register an application in Asgardeo you can,

-* **Enable login with a standard authentication protocol**: To add authentication for your applications, Asgardeo provides standard open specifications and identity protocols like OpenID Connect and SAML.
+* **Enable login with a standard authentication protocol**: To add authentication for your applications, Asgardeo provides support for standard identity protocols like OpenID Connect and SAML.

 * **Decide user attributes to be shared with your application**: With Asgardeo you can manage the user attributes you want to share with an application.
 This means, without sharing all the user attributes, you can decide to share only